-- SQL Server® versions: All - Recovery Models: Full or Bulk-Logged Only
+- SQL Server versions: Windows 2008 and later; Linux 2017 and later - · Recovery Models: Full or Bulk-Logged Only

 SQL Server Transaction Logs are essential to data recovery and must be backed up regularly.
 With Transaction Log backups, you can recover the database to a point-of-failure or specific point.